percona/xtradb-cluster-tutorial/instructions/01-Migrate Master Slave to Cluster.rst

 Try a few more experiments with the heartbeat::

 - Stop the heartbeat tool on node1 and see how that affects the output on node2 and node3
-- Stop replication on node3 (SLAVE STOP) for a while, then restart it.
+- Stop replication on node3 (STOP SLAVE) for a while, then restart it.
 How long does it take to catch up?

 Finishing the migration